 If no danger indicators are marked "Yes," continue to Part D: Safety Decision.
-Part E: Safety Plan is not necessary and does not need to be completed.
+Part E: Safety Plan is unnecessary and does not need to be completed.

-The caseworker must sign the safety assessment at the time it is completed, and the supervisor must sign it by the end of the next business day.
+The caseworker must sign the safety assessment when completed, and the supervisor must sign it by the end of the next business day.

-Note: When a safety assessment is completed at case closure to indicate no danger indicators for findings of "Unsubstantiated," or "Child Protective Services Not Needed," a caretaker's signature is not required.
+Note: When a safety assessment is completed at case closure to indicate no danger indicators for findings of "Unsubstantiated" or "Child Protective Services Not Needed," a caretaker's signature is not required.

-If any danger indicators is marked "Yes," a safety plan is necessary to address the danger.
+If any danger indicators are marked "Yes," a safety plan is necessary to address the danger.
 Complete the remainder of the safety assessment, including Part E: Safety Plan.